A-G25/flight-finder-web-app/README.md

 The app has been deployed on Heroku and can be accessed here:
 https://cheap-flight-finder-app.herokuapp.com/

 ### API data
-The application works uses flight data from the Tequila flight API:
+The application works using data from the Tequila flight API:
 https://tequila.kiwi.com/portal/login